roomacarthur/escape-the-cave/README.md

 - [Time](https://docs.python.org/3/library/time.html)
     - To allow for timing between character output in the typing() function to achieve a typing style animation for the output.
 - [sys](https://docs.python.org/3/library/sys.html)
     - sys standard output is used to allow for the typing() function to output to the terminal.
-This prevents it being printed out 1 character per line as it would with the print() function.
+This prevents it from being printed out 1 character per line as it would with the print() function.

 ## Bugs & Fixes

 1. The typing animation function works flawlessly in the terminal but when pushing to Heroku and running it through the terminal template provided the animation isn't showing.
-    - Currently no fix found.
+    - Currently, no fix found.

 2. FIXED: When passing the code through the [pep8 validator](https://pep8online.com) there was a lot of errors for line length.
     - I have shortened the story outputs and moved the functions onto new lines.
     ![Pep8 line error](assets/images/pep8-line-error.png)

+3. FIXED: Option_four() progresses even if no input for axe name.
+    - Implemented a while loop if the user doesn't supply any input, will prompt the user that they need to provide a name and ask for the input again.

 ## Testing